yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_zdu_overview.md

 This approach involves the use of a load balancer to ensure that available API Gateways can always process traffic, and if you are using a DevOps framework, the ZDU sample scripts provide an example for a basic high availability (HA) deployment and an nginx load balancer, to help you understand the required steps.
 The ZDU sample scripts provide an example only, and although the scripts are somewhat configurable, you must adapt them for your specific needs.

-The ZDU scripts package is available from Axway Support at [https://support.axway.com](https://support.axway.com/).
+The ZDU scripts package is available from [Axway Support](https://support.axway.com/).
 The package includes scripts for Linux.

 {{< alert title="Note" color="primary" >}}
 Use the ZDU sample scripts only for upgrading from API Gateway 7.5.2 or later to 7.7 when Cassandra contains all the shared data.